Dunlop0790/LabTrack/README.md

 ## Background

-In a high-volume clinical laboratory, instrument errors and track issues happen constantly — and sometimes simultaneously.
+In a high-volume clinical laboratory, instrument errors and track issues happen constantly.
 Communication typically flows through walkie-talkies or face-to-face conversations, which works for isolated problems but breaks down when:

 - Multiple issues are happening at once
 - An issue needs long-term monitoring after a fix